enuchi/React-Google-Apps-Script/README.md

 ### Modifying scopes

-The included app only requires access to Google Spreadsheets and to loading dialog windows.
-If you make changes to the app's requirements, for instance, if you modify this project to work with Google Forms or Docs, make sure to edit the oauthScopes in the [appscript.json file](./appsscript.json).
+The included sample app does not require access to any Google services.
+If you make changes to the app's requirements, for instance, if you modify this project to work with Google Spreadsheets, Forms or Docs, make sure to edit the oauthScopes in the [appscript.json file](./appsscript.json).

 See https://developers.google.com/apps-script/manifest for information on the `appsscript.json` structure.